Scared students record moments inside school during shooting

 PARKLAND, Florida --Students at a Florida high school recorded the harrowing moments in hiding during reports of an active shooter.

-At least one person died and 14 were injured in a shooting at Marjory Stoneman Douglas High School in Parkland Wednesday.
-The shooter is now in custody.
+At least 17 people were killed in a shooting at Marjory Stoneman Douglas High School in Parkland Wednesday, ABC News reports.
+The shooter, Nikolaus Cruz, is now in custody.

 Video shows student hiding in auditorium seats before armed responders attempted to evacuate the building.